-Two-story cars to accommodate one headred persons are being tried in Germany.
-It to Yale College has rejected 131 applicants for dmission this year, some conditionally.
-The Oil Creek and Alleghany oil wells turned out 12,235 barrels a day last month, An establishment at Keyport, N. J., Sans 500,000 bushels of tomatoes in a season.
-The annual vield of wine in the Ohio Vat ey alone, now averages over 700,000 gallons, The Quebec Legislature will meet for the dispatch of business the last part of October.
-The total pay from the British treasury to the royal family amounts to \$2,500,000 in Large associations of wine growers from Southern Franco are coming to America to Over 200,000 foreigners have sought a flore n the United States since the termination of and ordinates STATE ELECTIONS .- The following State lections occur this year: West Virginia, October 22.
+Over 200,000 foreigners have sought a forme in the United States since the termination of the war.
+1 st orthogra STATE ELECTIONS .- The following State elections occur this year : The Comminst West Virginia, October 22.
 New York, November 3.
 New Jersey, November 3.
-Delaware, November 3.
-Maryland, November 3.
+Delaware, November 3. ison of mark Maryland, November 3.
 Illinois, November 3.
-Michigan, November 3.
+Sout.)
+Michigan, November 3. services.
 Wisconsin, November 3.
-Miuncsota, November 3.
+Miunesota, November 3.
 Missouri, November 3.
 Kansas, November 3.
-Nevada, November 3.
+E. Anisteria and Novada, November 3.
 Massachusetts, November 3.
-The Presidential election occurs on the 3d of November.
-"Come, here, sissy, said a young gentleman to a little girl, to whose sister he was paying his addresses, "You are the awestost thing on "No I ain't, oither," she replied; "sister says you are the sweetest," Gentleman popped the question next day, "The water cure's no new invention," said old Mrs. Smith, when she was advised to try the remedy; "it's as old as the deluge, and even then it killed more than it cured, Running off with another man's wife, is styled larceny in St. Louis.
-Petty (coat) larceny probably. service and a metaple
+The Presidential election occurs on the ad of November.
+"Come, here, sissy, said a young gontleman to a little girl, to whose sister he was paying his addresses, "You are the sweetest thing on earth."
+"No I ain't, oither," she replied ; "sister says you are the sweetest."
+Gentl. nan popped the question next day.
+"The water cure's no new invention," said old Mrs. Smith, when she was advised to try the remedy; "it's as old as the deluge, and even then it killed more than it cured.
+Running off with another man's wife, is styled larceny in St. Louis.
+Petty (coat) larceny probably.
+Son the organization of the